 Lee Estes – Silo Mural Brings Well-Deserved Celebrity Status

-In today’s world, with our steady stream of negative news, self-promotion, and verbal and physical attacks, it is heartening to meet a man like Lee Estes.
+In today’s world, with our steady stream of negative news, self-promotion, and verbal and physical attacks, meeting a man like Lee Estes is heartening.
 Humble and unassuming, he is an example of good deeds rewarded.
-As he stands in his driveway and shakes his head and smiles, it is clear he’s still not used to seeing his 15-story likeness a few blocks away.
+As he stands in his driveway, shakes his head, and smiles, it is clear he’s still not used to seeing his 15-story likeness a few blocks away.

 Australian Guido van Helten was commissioned to paint an abandoned grain silo in this reviving west Nashville community.
 A former graffiti artist, van Helten travels the globe painting photographic-like murals on buildings, silos, and shipping containers.
-The artist, searching for a local resident who represented the area’s spirit, discovered Mr. Estes through the staff at St. Luke’s Community House.
+The artist, searching for a resident who represented the area’s spirit, discovered Mr. Estes through St. Luke’s Community House staff.

 According to Mr. Estes, “Guido came to my house and took a few pictures of me.
 Next thing I knew, he was up in the air, painting me on the silo, my wrinkles and all!”
 He explains it was amazing to watch van Helten study photos on his phone with one hand and guide a paintbrush with the other.

-Situated within sight of the silo, St. Luke’s serves low income families and seniors in this changing neighborhood.
+Situated within sight of the silo, St. Luke’s serves low-income families and seniors in this changing neighborhood.
 Mr. Estes knows everyone by name and remembers the staff who worked there when he played basketball after school.
 As he grew older, he looked forward to the dances and parties St. Luke’s hosted.
 He now enjoys exercise classes, shopping excursions, and restaurant outings through the senior program.
-He walks (or drives!) to St. Luke’s on Thursdays to volunteer, setting up the arts and crafts activities and assisting others (some much younger than he is) with their projects.
+He walks (or drives!) to St. Luke’s on Thursdays to volunteer, setting up the arts and crafts activities and assisting others (some much younger than him) with their projects.

 As we talk, Mr. Estes shares a scrapbook filled with memories from the day the mural was unveiled.
 He points out photos of family, friends, and neighbors and has no trouble recalling first and last names.
 Marveling at the honor bestowed upon him, he is thankful for his good life and considers every day a blessing.
 “This makes an old man feel good,” he remarks with that constant twinkle in his eye.
 “With age, everything keeps getting better and better,” he adds.